 His family is a source of strength, his farm an inspiration: Bernhard lives with his wife Sieglinde and their two grown-up daughters on Callhof in Lana.
 Katharina and her husband Stefan have extended the family’s house, Magdalena has just come back from university and is working at a local marketing agency.
 His apple meadows are also very close to his organic farming life: one is right next to the farm, the others just a short drive away.

-Gala, Pink Lady®, Story® Inored, Topaz, Braeburn and Jazz: Tantalising names abound in his organic apple meadows.
+Gala, Story® Inored, Topaz and Braeburn: Tantalising names abound in his organic apple meadows.
 In future, more scab-resistant varieties will find their way into the Callhof meadows.
-Trees of the Ipador variety and another variety have been pre-ordered for the next few years.
 Bernhard makes sure that each apple tree gets a perfect spot in the sun.
 The altitude of the meadow, the quality of the soil and the micro-climate are all decisive factors.